Interstate 65 in Alabama: Mobile to Birmingham

 I-65 starts its northward journey in Mobile as a three-lane freeway at a directional T interchange with I-10 not far from the Gulf of Mexico.
-From there, it runs northeast, intersecting with I-165 in Prichard.
+From there, it runs northeast, intersecting with I-165 in Prichard at exit 9.
 At exit 13 in Saraland, the Interstate transitions from three to two lanes.
 The highway next crosses the Mobile–Tensaw River Delta at the General W.K.
 Wilson Jr. Bridge.
 En route to Montgomery, it passes county seats Evergreen (Conecuh County) and Greenville (Butler County).
 In the case of a hurricane evacuation on Alabama's coast, I-65 can be converted to an evacuation route where all lanes flow in the northbound direction from Mobile to Montgomery.
 This process is known as contraflow.
 The terrain on this stretch of road is slightly hilly, aside from a stretch in southern Conecuh County near Castleberry, where the road is slightly mountainous as it descends over 400 ft into the southern plains of Alabama.

 As the I-65 approaches the Montgomery city limits, the Hyundai Motor Company's automotive plant can be found just off freeway.
 It can be accessed using the Pintlala–Hope Hull exit (exit 164).
 After entering the city limits, I-65 intersects U.S. Route 80 (US 80, exit 167; which leads to Selma toward the west) where the Interstate gains an additional lane for a total of three lanes in each direction.
 Further on, it intersects the southern terminus of I-85 and crosses the Alabama River north of the city.
 At exit 181, which provide access to Prattville and Wetumpka, I-65's lanes drop to two.

 At Chilton County, I-65 enters the Birmingham metropolitan area.
 Approximately halfway between Montgomery and Birmingham, it passes Clanton, the county seat, where the water tower, visible from the road, is shaped and painted to resemble a huge peach.
 Between exit 212 (State Route 145 (SR 145)) and exit 219 (County Road 42), I-65 was designated "War on Terror Memorial Highway" in 2014.

 I-65 junctions with US 31 (exit 238) in Alabaster, where the Interstate carries three to four lanes until I-20/I-59.
 I-65 intersects I-459 in Hoover, then passes through the cities of Vestavia Hills and Homewood, which often generate heavy traffic.
 As the Interstate passes by downtown Birmingham, southbound travelers have a view of the Vulcan statue atop Red Mountain.
 At the north edge of downtown, I-65 reaches the I-20/I-59 intersection (exit 261) with a crossover interchange, often called "Malfunction Junction", through which the highway has five lanes, continuing on northward with four.